math2001/MarkdownLivePreview/docs/index.md

 ### Recommendation

-Here's what I'd recommend (and use):
+Here's what I'd recommend for your MarkdownLivePreviewSyntax's settings (and what I use):

 ```json
 {